liuzhengcug/liuzhengcug.github.io/index.md

 <div style="clear:both"></div>

 # Latest News
-- <font size="4" color="red">2025: One paper was accepted by TVCG, one by TMM, and another by AAAI.</font>
+- <font size="4" color="red">2025: One paper was accepted by IEEE TVCG, one by IEEE TMM, and another by AAAI.</font>
 - <font size="4" color="red">2024: One paper was accepted by AAAI.</font>
 - <font size="4" color="red">2023: One paper was accepted by IEEE TVCG, another by CVPR.</font>
 - <font size="4" color="red">2021: One paper was accepted by IEEE TVCG.</font>